People often say that birds are related to dinosaurs, but that’s really not true – birds aren’t related to dinosaurs… they are dinosaurs!

-Dinosaurs were a diverse group of animals which first emerged during the Triassic, 231.4 million years ago.
-They were the dominant life forms on land for 135 million years, until the great extinction wiped most of them out.
+Dinosaurs were a diverse group of reptiles that first emerged during the Triassic period, 231.4 million years ago.
+They were the dominant life forms on land for 135 million years, until a great extinction wiped most of them out.
 The cause of that extinction is still a matter of debate, but the most likely option seems to be an asteroid impact (though volcano eruption is also quite possible).

-Dinosaurs are split into two major groups – Saurischia and Ornithischia.
+Dinosaurs are generally split into two major groups – Saurischia and Ornithischia.

-- Saurischia include all the carnivorous dinosaurs (theropods) and the giant, herbivorous dinosaurs (sauropods).
-The theropods are the more “popular” carnivorous dinosaurs, such as T-Rex or the velociraptor while the sauropods are the largest animals to ever walk on land;
+The Saurischia include all the carnivorous dinosaurs (theropods) and the giant, herbivorous dinosaurs (sauropods).
+The theropods are the more “popular” carnivorous dinosaurs, such as the T-Rex or the velociraptor, while the sauropods are the largest animals to ever walk on land;

-- Ornithischia are an order of beaked, herbivorous dinosaurs.
-The more notable members are the Stegosaurus and Iguanodon.
+The Ornithischia are an order of beaked, herbivorous dinosaurs.
+The more notable dinosaurs of the group are the Stegosaurus and Iguanodon.

 Interestingly enough, birds evolved from the Saurischian dinosaurs.
 Modern paleontology indicates that birds may have started to emerge during the Jurassic, some 150 million years ago.

 Birds are a member of Maniraptora, a group of theropods.
 It may seem strange that they actually emerged from dinosaurs, but today, most paleontologists agree that several dinosaurs were covered in feathers, which makes a bit more acceptable.
 Their bones were also very light, they laid eggs, and despite their overall look, they have many things in common even with modern birds.

 Of course, the transition took place over millions and millions of years, with several key transitions.
 The most well-known transitional fossil is Archaeopterix, the so-called missing link between reptiles and birds.